Briton Hammon: Encounter with indigenous Floridians

 Then a Spanish ship arrived from St. Augustine.
-Its captain made a deal with the Indians, giving them 10 dollars for Hammon and persuading the Indians to not hereafter kill any other persons but capture as many as they could and sell them to him for 10 dollars each.
+Its captain made a deal with the indigenous Floridians, giving them 10 dollars for Hammon and persuading the indigenous Floridians not hereafter to kill any other persons but capture as many as they could and sell them to him for 10 dollars each.

 Life and incarceration in Cuba

 After this venture, Hammon lived with Francisco Cajigal de la Vega, the governor of Cuba, in the castle.
 After about 12 months, he (and others) was accosted in the street by a "Press-Gang" and taken to jail.
 He spent a night in jail, then refused to work aboard a Spanish ship and was put in a dungeon, where he remained for almost five years.
 He petitioned prison visitors to communicate with the governor.
 This was unsuccessful until a Mrs. Betty Howard pleaded his case to a visiting Boston ship's captain who visited Hammon in his "deplorable Condition" and secured his release through the governor.
 Hammon returned to live with him in the castle for about a year.